amcmullen9291/Timezones/README.md

 # Timezones

-Using Recoil js to show the current time in different timezones based on user input of desired time.
+Using Recoil js to show the current time in different timezones based on user input.